ShadowNet: A Secure and Efficient On-device Model Inference System for Convolutional Neural Networks: Related Work

-Research on secure ML in the cloud is an active area.
 TensorSCONE~\cite{kunkel2019tensorscone} proposes a secure ML framework that runs on the untrusted cloud.
-TensorSCONE integrates TensorFlow with the secure Linux container technology, SCONE~\cite{arnautov2016scone}, guarded by SGX.
-TF Trusted \cite{tftrusted} leverages custom operations to send gRPC messages into the Intel SGX device via Google Asylo~\cite{asylo} where the model is then run by Tensorflow Lite.
-Running model inference inside TEE faces performance challenges due to limited memory and lack of GPU acceleration.
-These works require more resource from the TEE than ShadowNet and do not support GPU acceleration.
+However, it is only evaluated on Inceptionv4 and has a 3.1X time overhead with 330MB memory consumption -- these overheads are higher than that of ShadowNet.
+Additionally, it is designed for a cloud environment while ShadowNet is aimed at a mobile environment which is more resource constrained.
+TF Trusted \cite{tftrusted} leverages custom operations to send gRPC messages to the Intel SGX device via Google Asylo~\cite{asylo}.
+This requires more TEE resources than ShadowNet and does not support GPU acceleration.

 Slalom \cite{tramer2018slalom} outsources the linear layers to the GPU for acceleration with masked inputs while keeping the other layers inside SGX.
-Slalom protects the user input privacy but not the model weights\footnote{Slalom outlines a conceptual way for protecting the model privacy from clients -- however, no concrete implementation and performance analysis is provided.} w.r.t. the untrusted server while ShadowNet protects the model weights.
-YerbaBuena \cite{gu2018securing} partitions the model into frontnets (such as the first layer) and backnets, and executes the frontnets inside SGX.
-This protects the user input from being leaked to the untrusted cloud.
-SecureNets~\cite{chen2018securenets} transforms both the input and the linear layer's weights into matrices and applies matrix transformations~\cite{salinas2016efficient} before sending them to the untrusted cloud for acceleration.
+Slalom protects the user input privacy but not the model weights\footnote{Slalom outlines a conceptual way for protecting the model privacy from clients -- however, no concrete implementation and evaluation is provided.} from the untrusted server while ShadowNet protects the model weights.
+YerbaBuena \cite{gu2018securing} partitions the model into frontnets and backnets, and executes the frontnets inside SGX.
+This protects the input from the cloud.
+SecureNets~\cite{chen2018securenets} transforms both the input and the linear layer into matrices and applies matrix transformations~\cite{salinas2016efficient} before sending them to the cloud.
 It is unclear whether SecureNets supports depthwise convolution and convolution with stride.
 ShadowNet does not require transforming input and weights into matrices and is compatible with existing linear operations.